marcusFjHinz/snapcast-control/README.md

 the streams are added and removed to / from snapcast at runtime. the snapcast configuration is not touched by the application.
 * __manage players__
   - add / remove players to / from streams
+  - Volume control of streams and single players
   - remove players from snapcast (under development)
+  -

 CAVEAT
 * the server is based on the python 3 HTTPServer and employs the http protocol. do not expose the server to the internet.